Former House speaker predicts 'Obamacare' won't be repealed

 “Republicans never ever agree on health care,” Boehner said.

-Boehner spoke at a health care conference in Orlando.
+Boehner spoke at a health care conference in Orlando, Florida.
 His remarks were reported by Politico.

 Boehner spokesman Dave Schnittger confirmed the accuracy of the remarks reported by Politico but said they omitted some context.
 He said Boehner is confident Republicans “will right the many wrongs of Obamacare, whether your preference is to call it a repair, a replacement, or something else.”